HershyX/console-gaming-module/README.md

 # console-gaming-module

-This is a core java project where me and my team created a console gaming module which runs on JVM
+A very fun gaming module which embraces console based games.
+Enjoy playing these addictive yet fun games

+Open the GamingHub.java file in any IDE or console to run it.
+Runs on any JVM.